NaveenkumarMD/Master-methods/README.md

     num.reverse()//returns 4321
     num=100
     num.reverse()//returns 1

+# Color methods

+## rgbtohex
+A function which converts colors in rgb into hexadecimal value.

+    let a=rgbtohex(0,51,255)
+    a //returns #0033ff;

+## hextorgb
+A function which converts color values from  hexadecimal to rgb.

+    let a=hextorgb(#0033ff)
+    a //returns rgb(0,51,255) ;

+## randhex
+A function returns random color in hexadecimal value.

+    console.log(randhex())
+    return #fff43 or any color

 # String methods
 ## Reverse
 A string method that returns the **reverse** of it.

     var str="naveen";
     str.sreverse()//returns "neevan"
+## isValid
+A string method checks whether the string is undefiend or null or empty.

+    var  str=""
+    str.isValid() //returns false
+    str="naveen"
+    str.isvalid() //return true

+## isnull
+A String method returns whether the string is null or undefined.

+    var str=null
+    str.isnull() //return true
+    str="naveen"
+    str.isnull() //return false

 ## isEmpty
 A string method checks whether a given string is empty or not.